Napier, New Zealand: 20th century

-On 3 February 1931, most of Napier and nearby Hastings was levelled by an earthquake.
+On 3 February 1931, most of Napier and nearby Hastings were levelled by an earthquake.
 The collapse of buildings and the ensuing fires killed 256 people.
 Some 4000 hectares of today's Napier were undersea before the earthquake raised it above sea level.
 The earthquake uplifted an area of 1500 km2 with a maximum of 2.7 m of uplift.
-In Hastings about 1 m of ground subsidence occurred.
+In Hastings, about 1 m of ground subsidence occurred.

 The centre of Napier, destroyed by the earthquake, was rebuilt in the Art Deco style popular in the 1930s.
-Although a few Art Deco buildings were replaced with contemporary structures in the 1960s to 1980s, most of the centre remained intact for long enough to become recognised as architecturally important, and it has been protected and restored from the 1990s.
+Although a few Art Deco buildings were replaced with contemporary structures in the 1960s to 1980s, most of the centre remained intact for long enough to become recognised as architecturally important, and it has been protected and restored since the 1990s.
 Napier and the area of South Beach, Miami, Florida, are considered to be the two best-preserved Art Deco towns (with the town of Miami Beach, Florida, being mostly decorated in the somewhat later Streamline Moderne style of Art Deco).
 Beginning in 2007, Napier was nominated as a World Heritage Site with UNESCO.
 This is the first cultural site in New Zealand to be so nominated.
 It was denied World Heritage status in 2011 as it did not meet the appropriate criteria.
 Still, the report of the application acknowledged the Art Deco heritage as "first and foremost of outstanding value to all New Zealanders".